Gold Filled vs Gold Plated vs Gold Vermeil: A 101 Guide

 Base Layer & Manufacturing Process

-When you see a .925 stamp on your gold piece, know that it means that the base material is sterling silver or silver that is 92.5% pure.
+For a material to be called gold vermeil, it has to have a base of sterling silver.
+When you see a 925 stamp on your gold piece, know that it means that the base material is sterling silver or silver that is 92.5% pure.

 The manufacturing process involved in making vermeil items is electroplating.
 This process involves using electric current to deposit a layer of gold on the base material (sterling silver).